ldematte/BillPokemon/README.md

 Why just one project?
 For simplicity.
 In a more complex scenario, this project could be divided by service type (one project for each service, e.g. BillPokemon.Translation.Core) or by functionality (e.g. BillPokemon.Interfaces + BillPokemon.Common), or both.

 ### BillPokemon.Tests
 Project for tests.
-This is a compromise/semplification: I could have done multiple test project (e.g. BillPokemon.Core.Tests), but in this case it would have been overengineering.
-I could always refactor and add other projects later if this becomes too big.
+This is a compromise/semplification: I could have done multiple test project (e.g. BillPokemon.Core.Tests), but for such a simple service it would have been overengineering.
+I can always refactor and add other projects later if this becomes too big.

 The test bank includes unit tests and integration tests.
-Integration tests will actually ping the external server APIs for data while the unit tests run off of mocked data.
+Integration tests will actually ping the external server APIs for data while the unit tests run off mocked data.

 *** Test are not meant to be complete! ***
 - They do not provide complete coverage